 Research and development expenses relate primarily to the cost of conducting human clinical trials of phenoxodiol.
 Research and development costs are charged to expense as incurred.
-Research and development expenses consist mainly of clinical trial expenditures, payments to Novogen for research and development services under the terns of the services agreement and the cost of phenoxodiol used in clinical trials supplied by Novogen under the terms of the manufacturing license and supply agreement.

 License Fees

 Costs incurred related to the acquisition or licensing of products that have not yet received regulatory approval to be marketed, or that are not commercially viable and ready for use or have no alternative future use, are charged to earnings in the period incurred.